-Complete Focusrite Scarlett 2i2 Review
+Focusrite Scarlett 2i2 Review

-he back panel is well equipped with ports, both USB 2.0 and stereo line outputs.
-Most of the good stuff is built into the front panel.
+he back panel is well equipped with ports, having both USB inputs and stereo line outputs.
+That said, most of the good stuff is built into the front panel.

-Another great addition to the hold is the phantom power that is built into the mic inputs.
-You can tell its activated when you see the cherry red indicator.
+Another great addition to the hold is the phantom power that is built into the condenser mic inputs.
+You can tell it’s activated when you see the cherry red indicator.

-The Focusrite Scarlett 2i2 is also fitted with a series of large dials meant to control both the speaker volume and the headphone levels separate from each other.
+The Focusrite Scarlett 2i2 is also fitted with a series of large dials meant to control both the speaker volume and the separate headphone levels.